effektif/user-docs/docs/chapters/process-builder/actions.rst

    Drag the rounded rectangle symbol to an empty place

-Drop it whereyou want to create the next user task.
+Drop it where you want to create the next user task.
-When you release the mouse, the new user task and the transition will be created.
+When you release the mouse, the new user task and the transition will be created where you dropped it.

 .. figure:: /_static/images/create.next.user.task.3.png

-   Created the next user task and transition at once
+   Adding the next user task and its transition at the same time

+Alternatively, just click the small user task icon |task-symbol| to create a new user task, and a transition, in the default location.

 Control flow elements
 `````````````````````